bdosono/bdosono.com/README.md

 ### Content
 + **Minimal**: _Less is more._ I'm a huge fan of minimal design, which steered me away from incorporating distracting web elements: animations, patterned backgrounds, and meaningless shadows.
 The clear call-to-action on the website is the download button.
 + **Intentional**: I find that powerful writing is concise writing.
 At its core, I wanted my website to communicate only the most important content I would want others to find within their first 10 seconds of browsing.
 + **Personable**: I like to have fun with language!
-Note how the headers (Interests, Inquiries, Insights, Interactions) are alliterative—as well as the sections (Development, Data, Discovery) in this very README file. :wink:
+Note how the body text (Consult, Contact, Connect) are alliterative—as well as the sections (Development, Data, Discovery) in this very README file. :wink:

 ### Visualization
 + **Imagery**: I used [Unsplash](https://unsplash.com/) to find a royalty-free image in high resolution.
 I chose a mountain background photo that complemented the existing color scheme of my website.
 I uploaded the original background image (2.8 MB) to Twitter, which compressed it for me (433 KB), and uploaded the compressed version of the image to my site.
 I also used [Favicon Generator](https://realfavicongenerator.net/) to help create different versions of favicons appropriate for different browsers.